apache/pulsar-site/versioned_docs/version-2.10.x/administration-geo.md

 By default, messages are replicated to all clusters configured for the namespace.
 You can restrict replication selectively by specifying a replication list for a message, and then that message is replicated only to the subset in the replication list.

 The following is an example for the [Java API](client-libraries-java.md).
-Note the use of the `setReplicationClusters` method when you construct the {@inject: javadoc:Message:/client/org/apache/pulsar/client/api/Message} object:
+Note the use of the `setReplicationClusters` method when you construct the [Message](/api/client/org/apache/pulsar/client/api/Message) object:

 ```java